skypo9/Pneumonia-Classification-ViT/README.md

 - **Timm Library**: For comprehensive ViT implementations
 - **Medical Imaging Community**: For advancing AI in healthcare
 - **Open Source Contributors**: For making this possible

+## Disclaimer and Attribution

+**Academic Use Disclaimer**: This project is developed as part of academic coursework for the Master of Cybersecurity program.
+While the implementation demonstrates state-of-the-art techniques, it is intended for educational and research purposes.

+**Medical AI Notice**: This system is for research and educational purposes only.
+It should not be used for actual clinical diagnosis without proper validation, regulatory approval, and medical professional oversight.

+**Usage and Attribution**:
+- This code is made available for educational and research purposes
+- If you use, modify, or build upon this work, please provide appropriate attribution
+- Credit the original author and mention the academic context (Master of Cybersecurity Capstone Project)
+- Any publications or presentations using this work should acknowledge the source

+**Contact for Attribution**: Please notify the author if you use this code in your research or projects to ensure proper academic credit and collaboration opportunities.

 ---